Nakajima Ki-43 Hayabusa: Design and development

 Prototypes for the Ki-43-II flew in February 1942.
-The Ha-25 engine was upgraded with the 2-stage supercharger, thus becoming the more powerful Nakajima Ha-115 engine, which was installed in a longer-chord cowling.
+The Ha-25 engine was upgraded with the two-stage supercharger, thus becoming the more powerful Nakajima Ha-115 engine, which was installed in a longer-chord cowling.
 The new engine turned a three-bladed propeller.
 The wing structure, which had suffered failures in the Ki-43-I, was strengthened and equipped with racks for drop tanks or bombs.
 The Ki-43-II was also fitted with a 13 mm armor plate for the pilot's head and back, and the aircraft's fuel tanks were coated in rubber to form a crude self-sealing tank.
-This was later replaced by a 3-layer rubber bladder, 8 mm core construction; with 2 mm oil-proof lamination.
-The bladder proved to be highly resistant against 7.7 mm bullets, but was not as effective against larger calibers.
+This was later replaced by a three-layer rubber bladder, 8 mm core construction; with 2 mm oil-proof lamination.
+This bladder proved to be highly resistant against 7.7 mm bullets, but was not as effective against larger calibers.
 The pilot also enjoyed a slightly taller canopy and a reflector gunsight in place of the earlier telescopic gunsight.
 Nakajima commenced production of the Ki-43-II at its Ota factory in November 1942.
 Production was also started at the Tachikawa Aircraft Company Ltd (Tachikawa Hikoki KK) and the 1st Army Air Arsenal (Tachikawa Dai-Ichi Rikugun Kokusho), also at Tachikawa.
 Although Tachikawa Hikoki managed to begin mass production of the Ki-43, the 1st Army Air Arsenal was less successful – hampered by a shortage of skilled workers, it was ordered to stop production after 49 Ki-43s were built.
 Nakajima eventually ceased production in mid-1944 in favor of the Ki-84 Hayate, but the Tachikawa Hikoki continued to produce the Ki-43.

-Tachikawa also produced the Ki-43-III, which used the more powerful Nakajima Army Type 1 Ha-115-II engine.
-Maximum speed increased to 576 km/h.
-Tachikawa produced 2,124 Ki-43-II and -III aircraft between April 1944 and the end of the war.
+Tachikawa also produced the Ki-43-III, which used the more powerful Nakajima Army Type 1 Ha-115-II engine and increased its maximum speed to 576 km/h.
+Tachikawa produced 2,124 Ki-43-II and -III aircraft between April 1944 and the end of the conflict.
 Total production of all versions amounted to 5,919 aircraft.